MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-application-control/create-wdac-deny-policy.md

 - MaliciousApp.exe is blocked since there's an explicit block rule in Policy2.
 It's also *implicitly* blocked by Policy1 since there are no allow rules that cover the file in that policy.
 - The Windows-signed file wmic.exe is blocked since there's an explicit block rule in Policy2.
-- All other Windows- and Microsoft-signed applications are allowed since there's an explicit allow rule in both Policy1 and Policy2 (due to the Allow All rules).
+- All other Windows- and Microsoft-signed applications are allowed since there's an explicit allow rule in both Policy1 and Policy2 that covers the file.
 - All other applications are implicitly denied.
 For example, ExampleApp.exe, isn't allowed since it's only trusted by Policy2 (due to the Allow All rules) and not Policy1.

 ## Mixed Allow and Deny policy considerations